Royal Mail to seek court injunction to prevent strike

-(Reuters) - Britain’s Royal Mail (RMG.L) said on Monday it was seeking a High Court injunction after the Communications Workers Union (CWU) failed to withdraw a plan for its Royal Mail members to strike later this month in a dispute over pensions.
+Oct 9 (Reuters) - Royal Mail said on Monday it would lodge a High Court injunction application after Britain’s Communications Workers Union (CWU) failed to withdraw its intention to strike over a pensions dispute.

 “CWU has declined to withdraw its notification,” Royal Mail said in an email.